elasticio/elasticio.github.io/_guides/managing-oauth-clients.md

 {apiBaseUri}/v2/tenants/{TENANT_ID}/oauth-clients/{OAUTH-CLIENT_ID} \
 -X DELETE \  -u {EMAIL}:{APIKEY}`

-**Note:** you can only delete an OAuth client that is not used.
+You can only delete an OAuth client that is not used.
 An OAuth client is considered used when at least one integration flow in the tenant includes the component with this OAuth client.
 In case you delete a component with a defined OAuth client, this client will remain on the platform.
 However, it will not be usable.
 A user with corresponding permissions can remove this OAuth client, if required.